When you are steeped in a medical paradigm, its fallacies can be as comfortable and taken for granted as an old pair of sneakers.

 First of all, many don’t realize how much the TSH has become their medical slave.

-TSH is no longer an unbiased _regulator_ of both T3 and T4 thyroid hormone supply to your entire body, nor is it an unbiased judge of hormone _supply_ to your entire body.
+In the context of thyroid therapy, the delicate HPT axis (hypothalamus-pituitary-thyroid axis) is subject to medical interference as well as the damage or loss of the crucial “T” (thyroid) that constitutes 1/3 of the HPT axis.
+TSH is no longer an unbiased _regulator_ of both T3 and T4 thyroid hormone supply to your entire body by means of the “feed-forward” function of thyroidal stimulation, nor is it an unbiased judge of hormone _supply_ to your entire body by means of the classic “feedback loop.”
+(Hoermann et al, 2013)

 Let’s explore why that’s so.

 In the state of therapy, thyroid hormone dosing controls the TSH like a driver controls a car.
-To the degree that TSH is no longer free to regulate living thyroid tissue but is rather the slave of dosing, it no longer has free choice to rise and fall to adjust your metabolic rate up or down by shifting T4 and T3 supply to bloodstream.
-It is not an unbiased regulator or respondent.
+To the degree that TSH is no longer free to regulate living thyroid tissue but is rather the slave of dosing, this pituitary hormone no longer has free choice to rise and fall to adjust your metabolic rate up or down by shifting T4 and T3 supply to bloodstream.
+It is not an unbiased regulator or respondent to metabolic input like cold, illnesses, pregnancy, aging, exercise, diet or stress.

 IN THYROID HEALTH, TSH IS MOBILE